 The tax sale does not eliminate certain assessment liens levied by municipalities.
 Pierce County v.
 Schwab, 48 Wn.
 App.
 418.)

-Homeowner’s assessments do not have prior over property taxes.
+Homeowner Association assessments do not have priority over property taxes.

 Note: Title companies typically will wait three years before issuance of a title commitment due to the fact that minors and incompetents have three (3) years to redeem (RCW 84.64.070).

-Note: Other issues include potential environmental liability and inability to inspect structures during the redemption period.
+Note: Other issues include potential environmental liability, evicting the prior owner and inability to inspect structures during the redemption period.